hayde0264/CS-Degree/Process-Management/Answers/whatIsTheStackResponsibleFor.md

 # What is the stack responsible for?

-The stack holds **temporary data such as function parameters, return addresses, and local/global variables**.
+The stack holds **temporary data such as function parameters, return addresses, and localvariables**.

+## Visually:
 ![stack](https://user-images.githubusercontent.com/109105989/200185094-1c6c040f-a81f-4532-9999-7119b884ed4f.png)